-Foreign currency reserve
+(c) Foreign currency reserve

-The Company maintained an optional "Foreign Currency Reserve" to mitigate risk of un-favourable foreign exchange losses.
+The Company maintained an optional "Foreign currency reserve" to mitigate risk of un-favourable foreign exchange losses.
+The Company does not have foreign currency exposure over 40% of the net worth as on 31 March 2022 to create any foreign currency reserve as on 31 March 2022.

-Impairment reserve
+(d) Impairment reserve

-As per Circular 1149 of the guidelines issued by the Central Bank of Oman, the Company is required to create an impairment reserve in equity for an amount equal to excess of the provision for non-performing loans computed under CBO guidelines compared to provisions for expected credit losses computed under IFRS 9 on Instalment finance debtors.
-Accordingly, the Company has created an impairment reserve of RO 1.91 million as at 31st December 2020 (2019 RO.1.036 million).
-As per circular BSD/CB & FLCs/2021/002 dated 18th March 2021 no addition was made to Impairment reserve for the period ended 30 September 2021.
+As per Circular BM 1149 of the guidelines issued by the Central Bank of Oman, the Company is required to create an impairment reserve in equity for an amount equal to excess of the provision for non-performing loans computed under CBO guidelines compared to provisions for expected credit losses computed under IFRS 9 on Instalment finance debtors.
+However, as per circular BSD/CB & FLCs/2022/001 dt.
+12 January 2022 Central Bank of Oman has temporarily suspended two track approach/ parallel run for the computation of additional provisions as per CBO norms for the financial year 2022.
+Therefore, the Company has continued with impairment reserve of RO 1.91 million as at reporting date (2021: RO 1.91 million).

-17 Dividends proposed and paid
+19. Dividends proposed and paid